 The ESST Undergraduate Essay Prize is an annual prize of 500 € awarded to the best-submitted paper on some aspect of science, technology and society relations.
 The aim of the prize is to attract further aspiring young students to the interdisciplinary fields of Science and Technology Studies and Innovation Studies.
 Undergraduates from all fields of study attending any European university are eligible to apply.

-The members of the 2017 Award Committee are:
+The members of the 2018 Prize Committee are:

 How to apply:

 Applications should consist of a cover sheet (see below) completed and scanned, and a double-spaced pdf copy of the student essay.
 Essays should be between 2,000 and 3,000 words (in English).
 Applicants may not submit more than one piece of work.
-Applications should be emailed to Mark Elam (email@example.com), the 2017 ESST Award Coordinator.
-E-mail your essay by 28th July 2017 and expect confirmation of its reception within a week.
+Applications should be emailed to Mark Elam (firstname.lastname@example.org), the 2018 ESST Prize Coordinator.
+E-mail your essay by 27th July 2018 and expect confirmation of its acceptance within a week.

 ▪ 2016 Oscar Emil Clemmensen, IT University of Copenhagen

 ▪ 2015 Robin Schormans, Maastricht University

 ▪ 2014, Sidsel Thaarup, IT University of Copenhagen

 ▪ 2012, Alina Marktanner, Maastricht University